- This post contains affiliate links. Read more here.

 “I was never hopeful that it was going to cure him.
 I just wanted to comfort him,” Steiner said.

 Steiner and Still are just a few of the many pet owners who have reported marked improvement after using a cannabis product on their animals.
-People are concocting remedies using their own medical marijuana or purchasing retail compounds from a variety of companies for dog ailments like nausea, pain, arthritis, seizures, and anxiety.
+Pet parents seek it out for a diverse array of dog ailments like nausea, pain, arthritis, seizures, and anxiety.

 A 2016 survey of Canna-Pet customers conducted by CSU found that over 64% of dog owners felt hemp products helped their animals either moderately or a great deal.
 While the survey provides promising anecdotal evidence, scientifically-controlled research still needs to be done.
 In other words, medical marijuana for dogs may be effective, but veterinary science isn’t sure.